nasser00/Naveen-project/README.md

 Results are autmatically  store at results folder `results`.It contain results with noisy data and noise free data

 ## Demo
-To deploy this project run demo file and make sure that you are in source_code directory
+To deploy this project run dtutorial  file and make sure that you are in source_code directory

 https://github.com/nasser00/Naveen-project/blob/main/tutorial/demo.ipynb